csharrison/prio-documents/draft-pda-protocol.md

    client could report clicks when none occurred.
 1. Input: The measurement (or measurements) emitted by a client, before any encryption or secret sharing scheme is applied.
-1. Input share: one of the shares output by feeding an input into a secret sharing scheme.
+1. Input share: One of the shares output by feeding an input into a secret sharing scheme.
 Each share is to be transmitted to one of the participating aggregators.
 1. Input validation protocol: The protocol executed by the client and aggregators in order to validate the client's input without leaking its value to the aggregators.
 1. Invalid input: An input for which the input validation protocol fails.
-For example, if the input is meant to be a  bit vectors, then `[2, 1, 0]` is invalid.
+For example, if the input is meant to be bit vectors, then `[2, 1, 0]` is invalid.
 1. Measurement: A single value (e.g., a count) being reported by a client.
    Multiple measurements may be grouped into a single protocol input.